Options when downloading data in our R package

 wide

-Should the tidied data be returned in wide or long format.
+Specifies whether the tidied data be returned in wide or long format.

 ...

-Further Optional arguments:
+Further optional arguments:

 agencyid character.
 Defaults to ECONDATA.
 Agency responsible for the metadata creation/maintenance.